EvSecDev/SCMP/README.md

 Only `file://` (local) URIs are supported for the `ExternalContentLocation` field currently.

-### Command Macros (Internal Variables)
+### Command Macros (Internal Variables/Actions)

-Certain macros are supported in the install/check/reload command strings.
+Certain macros are supported in the JSON metadata header command strings.
-These macros are replaced with known values during pre-deployment file processing.
+These macros are replaced with known values or trigger special actions during pre-deployment file processing.

+Special actions can be used inspect or modify file content before files are transferred remotely.
+This allows dynamic file generation/modification without hard coding values in the repository.

 Notes:

 - Macro names are case-sensitive.
 - Macros inside of double quotes will throw a JSON formatting error
+- Special actions for stdout must be at the end of the command string

 Example of expansion given input of `Server01/etc/nginx/nginx.conf`: